scotow/mego/README.md

 # mego 💾

-Mego is a simple [megatools](https://github.com/megous/megatools) command wrapper, allowing you to use the `megadl` command with a download list file and add an auto-try tool.
+Mego is a simple [megatools](https://github.com/megous/megatools) command wrapper, allowing you to use the `megadl` command with a download list of links and add an auto-try tool.

 ### Ideas